KXLJ-LD

-KXLJ-LD, virtual and UHF digital channel 24, was a low-powered CBS-affiliated television station that was licensed to Juneau, Alaska, United States.
+KXLJ-LD, virtual and UHF digital channel 24, was a low-power CBS-affiliated television station that was licensed to Juneau, Alaska, United States.
 It was a full-time satellite of Sitka-licensed KTNL-TV (channel 13) which was owned by Denali Media Holdings (a subsidiary of local cable provider GCI).
-KXLJ-LD was a sister station to low-powered NBC affiliate KATH-LD (channel 5), licensed to both Juneau and Douglas.
+KXLJ-LD was a sister station to low-power NBC affiliate KATH-LD (channel 5), licensed to both Juneau and Douglas.
 KXLJ-LD shared transmitter facilities with KATH-LD in downtown Juneau.